 Citizenship Marriage Application Process

-If you fulfill the eligibility criteria as mentioned above, you are by definition eligible to apply for citizenship based on your marriage.
+If you fulfill the eligibility criteria mentioned above, you are by definition eligible to apply for citizenship based on your marriage.

 Here are the basic steps to becoming a U.S. citizen through naturalization (citizenship marriage).
 We want to stress the fact that this is just a basic guideline.
 It is always a good idea to seek professional help from an immigration attorney to increase your chances of success.